open/close all folders

 First Person Shooters

 - Medal of Honor: Allied Assault has two of them.
 The first is Spearhead, which adds British and Soviet weapons like the Sten and Mosin-Nagant, and a new campaign centered on US Paratrooper Jack Barnes from his time and Normandy and Bastogne, as well as his reassignment to the OSS late in the war.
 The second and last is Breakthrough, which adds Italian weapons and an entirely new campaign set entirely in the Mediterranean.

 - Monolith Productions has a bit of history with both third-party and self-made expansions for their games, particularly first-person shooters:

 - Blood first had the third-party "Cryptic Passage" which just added new levels.
 Shortly afterward came the Monolith-produced "Post Mortem", which included new weapons, enemies, and various changes and bugfixes.

-- First Encounter Assault Recon had just third-party expansions, "Perseus Mandate" and "Extraction Point", which continued/complimented the base game's story, as well as adding new enemies and weapons in the case of "Perseus Mandate".
+- First Encounter Assault Recon had just third-party expansions, "Extraction Point" and "Perseus Mandate", which continued/complimented the base game's story, as well as adding new enemies and weapons.

 - Aliens vs. Predator 2 had the third-party expansion "Primal Hunt", a prequel to the base game.